matherique/identity-server/README.md

 # Identity Server

-A dummy copy of Identity Server 4 in Go
+A simple version of Identity Server 4 in Go